lnnrtwttkhn/fair-teaching-proposal/_application-form.md

 ### Embedding in the curriculum

-> The ILLF@home program aims to establish international virtual learning and teaching formats for the long term.
-To what degree is the project embedded in the curriculum and how do you plan on ensuring the project being applied for will become a long-term aspect of the curriculum?
+> *"The ILLF@home program aims to establish international virtual learning and teaching formats for the long term.
+To what degree is the project embedded in the curriculum and how do you plan on ensuring the project being applied for will become a long-term aspect of the curriculum?"*

 #### Short version